php-filter/string-filter/README.md

 ## License

-PHP String Filters is released under the MIT Licence.
+PHP String Filters is released under the MIT License.
 See the bundled LICENSE file for details.

 ## Author